KevinWMatthews/blog_jekyll/_drafts/rust-ownership.md

 The borrow checker will not allow a mutable borrow while another borrow is in scope.

-To avoid having multiple simultaneous references, you must introduce a new scope:
+The only way to avoid having multiple simultaneous references is to introduce a new scope:

 ```rust
 fn main() {